stephenrdoyle/hcontortus_xqtl/03_code/hcontortus_xqtl.workbook.mapping_variants.md

 ### Use GATK to realign mapped sequencing reads around indels
 - needs to be done given either GATK Unified Genotyper, or Popoolation2 is used for SNPs - note this does not need to be done if GATK Haplotype caller is used
+- in this project, both popoolation2 and GATK UG will be used, so worth doing
 ```
 # make a bam list of samples
 ls -1 *bam > bam.list